Robots.txt contains instructions for search engine bots.

 What Is Robot.txt?

-However, as stated by Google:
+However, as stated by Google, you should know that:

 It is not a mechanism for keeping a web page out of search engine results.